 March in the chicken coop.
-Nights are slowly drawing out, and clocks in the northern hemisphere spring forward an hour.
+Nights are slowly getting shorter, and clocks in the northern hemisphere spring forward an hour.

-So mornings start to become a little lighter and the weather is beginning to warm a little.
+So mornings start to become a little lighter and the weather is beginning to grow warmer.

 Mardi Gras (or Pancake Tuesday!) is coming up, Easter doesn't seem so far away, bulbs are beginning to push through, hens are coming back into lay...

 Let's take a look at what needs doing for our flock this month to make their world a happier place, too!

 As daylight lengthens, hormones kick in and hens raised as egg-layers start producing again.
 Our supply of delicious fresh eggs begins to ramp up after the lesser supply of the winter months.

 And if you're thinking of using them as broody hens to hatch their own chicks, there's a whole body of evidence that hatching is affected by the quality of food laying hens eat.

 Either way, it's time to think about making sure the ladies get the very best food, both for their own health and to produce the next generation of chicks.

 1. Reduce light.
 If you've provided extra light in the coop during the winter, now is the time to reduce the hours.
 Don't do it suddenly.
 Reduce by a few minutes each day until there's no artificial light needed.

 2. Give your hens the best quality food you can afford.
-Foraging is fine, but you need to be sure they're getting a balanced diet including necessary vitamins and minerals.
+Free ranging and foraging is fine, but you need to be sure they're getting a balanced diet including necessary vitamins and minerals.

 Layer feed is a good choice for all adult hens.
-You don't have to worry about that balance - it's done for you.
+You don't have to worry about that balance – it's done for you.
 I prefer this one because it's also organic and non-GMO - and it's also great for fermenting.

 3. Give treats sparingly.
 By all means give treats to layers at this time but remember, treats are just that: a treat, not to be eaten all the time.